 This film is as timeless as Christmas itself, so if you are in for a nostalgia fix, add this movie on your Netflix queue.

 Netflix is on a mission is to stamp itself on every form of TV screen.
-Its quest for entertainment domination reaches the realm of Christmas movies, with its exclusive distribution of holiday romantic drama Christmas Inheritance on December 15, 2017.
+Its quest for entertainment domination reaches the realm of Christmas movies, with its exclusive distribution of holiday romantic drama Christmas Inheritance.

 The film stars Eliza Taylor as business heiress Ellen Langford, together with her love interest Jake Collins, played by Jake Lacy.
 The film also stars Andie MacDowell, Lori Hallier and Neil Crone.

 The premise of the film is simple: in order for ambitious Ellen to inherit her father’s business, she must fulfill his wish first.
 He wants her to deliver a Christmas letter to his former business partner in Snow Falls, a rural hometown she has no clue about.
 But she gets stranded due to a blizzard.
 There, she gets forced to work for her keep and then finds herself the love of her life.